javidel/modern-data-warehouse/automl/automl.md

     ![Create Warehouse](./images/importance.png)

-## Task 3: Store and Query the model inside the Autonomous Database
+## Task 3: Store and query the model inside the Autonomous Database

 1. Once the job has finished, we can see the **result and compare the different algorithms**.
 Note: we see a 100% accuracy.
 Consider that it is a small dataset built for demo purposes.
-Let's select the **Decission Tree Model** and let's create a **Notebook**.
+Let's select the **Decision Tree Model** and let's create a **Notebook**.

     ![Create Warehouse](./images/create-notebook.png)